ardimasp/wlanlifi/README.md

 ### Requirements

 For PHY layer simulations:
-- MATLAB 2018b with WLAN Toolbox Version 2.0
+- MATLAB 2019a with WLAN Toolbox Version 2.0
+- MATLAB 2019a with Curve Fitting Toolbox Version 3.5.9

 ## Authors